andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 Even after all that coding, things aren’t done yet.
 The rollout phase can be a tall hurdle to jump over.
 Fortunately, the Open UI team were involved with the QA, and managed to discover a number of smaller problems.
 I want to give thanks to the folks who spotted things I missed, including:

-- IDs and links to headers - Thanks [Mason Freed](https://twitter.com/Mfreed777)
+- Missing clickable header links - Thanks [Mason Freed](https://twitter.com/Mfreed777)
 - Handling page redirects + content flashing - Thanks [Jon Neal](https://twitter.com/jon_neal)
 - Image + Link accessibility improvements - Thanks [Ben Myers](https://twitter.com/BenDMyers)
 - aria-\* attributes not updating when they should be + spotting some quick performance/Lighthouse wins - Thanks [Jhey Tompkins](https://twitter.com/jh3yy)